Register Here: Coming soon

 WHO: We invite Grade 4-5 students to create their own Small Number stories and present them in the format of their choice: a picture book; a comic; a video; a powerpoint presentation with a voice over; a play; a poster; a computer game; or any other way or medium that fits their ideas.

-HOW: The Festival registration form will go live in January 2020.
+HOW: The Festival registration form will go live in early September 2020.
 Until then, for any additional information, please contact Veselin Jungic at firstname.lastname@example.org.

 We are pleased to announce a new initiative in the Math Catcher Outreach Program and to invite Grade 4-5 teachers and their students from across British Columbia to participate.